howieliang/CHI-Meets-IoT-EWSN-21/README.md

 TBD -->

 ## Contact Us
-If you have questions or need further information, please contact us via [email](mailto:r.liang@tue.nl) with a subject "CHIIoT 2: (your question)".
+If you have questions or need further information, please contact us via [email:chiiot2@easychair.org](mailto:chiiot2@easychair.org) with a subject "CHIIoT 2: (your question)".

 ## Acknowledgments
 This workshop is supported by the 4TU.NIRICT community funding.